scrawlon/CSS-Animation-Blocks/README.md

 ```

 ### Defaults
-When an entire Animation Block targets a group of domElementKeys, it can be tedious to enter the same _"elementSelector"_ and _"groupOffset"_ in each time entry.
+When an entire Animation Block targets a single _"elementSelector"_, it can be tedious to enter the same _"elementSelector"_ and _"groupOffset"_ in each time entry.
 That's where the _"defaults"_ config settings can help.

 Any settings you add to the _"defaults"_ config will apply to all objects in the _"animations"_ array that do not already have those settings applied.